A Quantum Heat Machine from Fast Optomechanics: Quantum Heat Machines

+Two broad classes of machines have been discussed in the optomechanics literature: `traditional' machines that operate by performing multiple strokes---as we are accustomed to in classical thermodynamics---and those that operate autonomously (\ie{} with no external, classical controller).
+Optomechanical polariton heat machines \cite{Zhang2014, Dong2015}, Otto engines \cite{delCampo2014}, and certain levitated optomechanical engines \cite{Dechant2015} fall into the former category.
+In the latter category are engines that leverage non-classical initial states as a resource \cite{Gelbwaser-Klimovsky2014}, and those that are continuously coupled to two optical baths at different temperatures \cite{Mari2015,Roulet2017}.
+Other studies have explored isolated operations that could be incorporated into an optomechanical thermodynamic cycle, such as calculating the work performed by an isolated harmonic oscillator subject to a frequency shift (either step-like or periodic) \cite{Deffner2008,Galve2009}, or the work generated by a sudden quench of the optomechanical interaction strength \cite{Brunelli2015}.

-This scheme is distinguished from existing optomechanical heat machine proposals \cite{Mari2012,Gelbwaser-Klimovsky2014, Ian2014, Zhang2014, Dechant2015, Dong2015, Dong2015b, Brunelli2015, Bathaee2016, Aslan2017,Roulet2017} in three key ways.
-Firstly, work is injected and extracted using squeezing operations \cite{Bennett2018}, rather than displacements or symmetrical manipulations of the mechanical noise (cooling and heating).
-This means that the mechanical state is always non-equilibrium, and can in principle be squeezed to below the ground state variance (\ie{} weakly non-classical).
-Secondly, the machine operates in the `ultra-fast' regime, where each thermodynamic cycle is achieved in a time much shorter than the mechanical period.
-This permits us to examine the effect of the system--bath coupling at short times.
-Finally, our proposed system is capable of transiently reducing the oscillator to temperatures below that of the cold bath.
+Our proposal is a form of multi-stroke optomechanical heat machine.
+It is distinguished from previous proposals in three key ways.
+Most significantly, the machine operates in the `fast' regime, where each thermodynamic cycle is achieved in a time much shorter than the mechanical period; this permits otherwise unachievable behaviors.
+Secondly, work is injected and extracted using squeezing operations \cite{Bennett2018}, rather than displacements or symmetrical manipulations of the mechanical noise (cooling and heating).
+This means that the mechanical state is always non-equilibrium, and can in principle be squeezed to below the ground state variance (\ie{} made non-classical \cite{Dodonov2002}).
+The squeezing is achieved without any change to the mechanical frequency, unlike other proposals \cite{Dechant2015,Deffner2008,Galve2009,Ian2014}; as a result, the bath occupancies are unambiguous and fixed throughout the cycle.
+Finally, our proposal does not rely on non-equilibrium reservoirs, be they squeezed thermal reservoirs \cite{Klaers2017,Rossnagel2014, Huang2012,Niedenzu2018} or squeezed work reservoirs\footnote{Our suggested optomechanical implementation does make use of squeezed optical ancillae, but these are an artefact of the pulsed squeezer used, rather than a requirement of the underlying thermal cycle.} (`batteries') \cite{Ghosh2017}.
+Instead, the squeezing is applied directly to the working fluid.